 Mexican Grass Tree: Spectacular Accent Plant

 Mexican grass tree is a stunning specimen plant that will be the showpiece of your garden.
 And it’s as tough as it is beautiful.
-Here’s everything you need to know about planting and caring for this southwest desert native.
+Here’s everything you need to know about planting and caring for this Chihuahuan Desert native.

 mexican grass tree

-This slow-growing plant eventually forms a woody trunk, but don’t hold your breath — it can take years.
+This slow-grower eventually forms a woody trunk, but don’t hold your breath — it can take years.

 Another amazing thing that happens with time is that after 7 to 10 years, it will send up a showy flower spike in the spring that can reach 15 to 20 feet.

-Unlike agaves, Mexican grass tree does not die after it blooms.
-In fact, Mexican grass tree can live to be 150 years old!
-Once it blooms, you can expect that it will continue to bloom occasionally, but not every year.
+Unlike agaves, which bloom once and then die, Mexican grass tree lives on after it blooms.
+(It can live to be 150 years old!)
+Once it blooms, it will continue to bloom occasionally, but not every year.

 Mexican grass tree is an extremely low-maintenance plant.
-It’s not particular about sun exposure, needs little water, and can take intense desert heat and cold down to 15℉.
+It’s not particular about sun exposure, needs little water, and can take intense desert heat and cold.

 Mexican grass tree is non-toxic, requires almost no pruning, and produces no obvious litter except when it blooms.

-When in bloom, it attracts birds, bees, and butterflies.
+When in bloom, the flowers attract birds, bees, and butterflies.

 Why I Like This Plant